iamEtornam/Expandable_FAB_Menu/README.md

-# Boom Menu
+# Expandable Fab Menu

 ## Usage

-The BoomMenu widget is built to be placed in the `Scaffold.floatingActionButton` argument, replacing the `FloatingActionButton` widget.
+The ExpandableFabMenu widget is built to be placed in the `Scaffold.floatingActionButton` argument, replacing the `FloatingActionButton` widget.
 It's not possible to set its position with the `Scaffold.floatingActionButtonLocation` argument, but it's possible to set right/bottom margin with the `marginRight` and `marginBottom` arguments (default to 16) to place the button anywhere in the screen.
 Using the `Scaffold.bottomNavigationBar` the floating button will be always placed above the bar, so the `BottomAppBar.hasNotch` should be always `false`.